 64D.
 Purging register, organisation’s rules to provide for

-The rules of an organisation shall provide for the register referred to in section 63 to be purged on not less than 4 occasions in each year by striking off the names of members whose membership has ended under section 64A or 64B or under the rules.
+The rules of an organisation must provide for the register referred to in section 63 to be purged on not less than 4 occasions in each year by striking off the names of members whose membership has ended under section 64A or 64B or under the rules.

 [Section 64D inserted: No. 79 of 1995 s.
-32.]
+32; amended: No. 30 of 2021 s.
+76(2).]

 65. Accounts of organisation, audit and filing of

-The secretary of each organisation shall —
+The secretary of each organisation must —

-(a) cause the accounting records of that organisation to be properly audited by a person registered as an auditor under the Corporations Act 2001 of the Commonwealth (in this section called the auditor) within 6 calendar months after the end of each financial year of that organisation; and
+(a) cause the accounting records of that organisation to be properly audited by a person registered as an auditor under the Corporations Act 2001 (Commonwealth) (the auditor) within 6 calendar months after the end of each financial year of that organisation; and

 (b) within one calendar month after the completion of the audit referred to in paragraph (a), deliver to the Registrar —